bapel/bapel.github.io/cv.md

 - Proposed and worked with team-mates on multiple performance optimizations to reduce memory-usage and improve frame-rates across devices
 - Proposed and implemented a tool for artists to streamline recording in game footage for trailers

-## Sep 2012 - Nov 2016, Software Engineer II at Electronic Arts (EA)
+## Sep 2012 - Nov 2016, Software Engineer II at Electronic Arts Pvt.
+Ltd.

 Worked as an individual contributor on multiple projects.
 Work included implementing gameplay features and some specialized technical work.